Posted: Mar 17, 2026

 Preferred

-• Fluency in Spanish or other languages commonly spoken in New York City
+• Fluency in Spanish or other languages commonly spoken in New York City is preferred

 • Experience coordinating volunteers or interns